Bikila123/2023-project-phase-mobile-tasks/on-boarding/go_router_task/README.md

 - fill the form and click "Add Task" button that will redirect you to home page
 - click arrow back on the top of the page to go back to home page

+ ## Clean Architecture
+- assets/todo_data.json used as list of existing tasks
+- task details page updated with is completed checkbox added
+- all files are separated accordingly in clean architecture components

    # go enjoy your app!